| |

 Five Easy to Grow Herbs for Every Garden

-Whether you have a large space, a few planter boxes, or a couple of terracotta pots, planting herbs is a great way to start gardening.
-Backyard herb gardens can bring a lot of pleasure, even for the very beginner gardener.
-Easy to Grow Herbs like the five listed in this article are a great place to start!
+Whether you have ample space, a few planter boxes, or a couple of terracotta pots, planting herbs is a great way to start gardening.
+Backyard herb gardens can bring a lot of pleasure, even for the beginner gardener.
+Easy to Grow Herbs like the five in this article are a great place to start!

 Herbs are easy to grow, pest-resistant, drought-tolerant, and deer hate them.
-They add a touch of color to your outdoor living space, and they are a hardy edition for families with children and pets.
-Plus, their enjoyment extends into your kitchen when they are added to r culinary creations as garnishes and spices.
+They add a touch of color to your outdoor living space and are a hardy edition for families with children and pets.
+Plus, their enjoyment extends into your kitchen when they are added to your culinary creations as garnishes and spices.

 1. Thyme

 Thyme is a versatile herb that is a classic for a reason.
-It’s forgiving and drought-tolerant, and as long as it has plenty of sunlight it will put up with just about anything.
-Thyme is compatible with most herbs and is a great addition to patios, walkways, and high-traffic areas.
-Depending on your garden needs, there’s a variety of Thyme that will match, as it includes varieties that creep, vine, and bush.
+It’s forgiving and drought-tolerant, and as long as it has plenty of sunlight, it will put up with just about anything.
+Thyme is compatible with most herbs and is an excellent addition to patios, walkways, and high-traffic areas.
+Depending on your garden needs, a variety of Thyme will match, as it includes varieties that creep, vine, and bush.
 When it’s time to harvest your thyme, make this gardener’s hand scrub.

 USDA Growing Zones: 5-9